 - A baseplate that is stiffer and with more robust anchorage

-During RMI’s recent ProMat 2019 on-floor educational seminar, “Storage Rack Safety 101,” rack repair kits were highlighted.
-One of the points noted was that a rack repair kit must maintain frame bracing continuity, meaning it must match the bracing of the original rack design and have a continuous load path from above the splice to below the splice.
-When determining the appropriate column splice for a given repair, engineers have a choice of two styles: a splice designed to bear the load when integrated into the racking system, or a splice that utilizes heavy-duty bolts to bear the load.
+RMI’s recent ProMat 2019 on-floor educational seminar, “Storage Rack Safety 101,” highlighted rack repair kits.
+One of the points noted was that a kit must maintain frame bracing continuity.
+That means it must match the bracing of the original rack design and have a continuous load path from above the splice to below the splice.
+When determining the appropriate column splice for a given repair, engineers have a choice of two styles:

 To ensure that the rack repair kit used to replace damaged racking components, best practice is to work with the original rack manufacturer and a qualified engineer.
 This enables a rack owner to be confident that the repair work will be fully compatible with the current system and continue to provide a safe working environment for their workers.